sinancetinkaya/AdbSMSSender/README.md

 <div align=center>FAQ</div>
 * Error: 0x80070002 at startup

-  Correct the path for Android Debugging Bridge (ADB) binary in AdbSMSSender.ini Or click on Continue button, then correct the Adb path Restart AdbSMSSender
+  Correct the path for Android Debugging Bridge (ADB) binary in AdbSMSSender.ini .
+Or click on Continue button, then correct the Adb path.
+Restart AdbSMSSender.